JosephWick/scriptsForPypeIt_DEIMOS/README.md

 # General Pypeit
 The PypeIt read the docs site can be found [here](https://pypeit.readthedocs.io) and has a [DEIMOS specific how to](https://pypeit.readthedocs.io/en/release/tutorials/deimos_howto.html), which is what I roughly followed.
 There is an example pypeit file as well as a slurm script in the `PypeIt/` directory.

+## Initial setup
+The first thing we want to do is let Pypeit sort through the data and determine what calibrations are associated with what science images.
+Pypeit is pretty good at this, I didn't find any errors, but it is still best to double check once we're done with this step.

+Put all of the data, science and calibrations, into one directory.
+I called this directory `raw`.
+We want to create a separate directory for all of our reduction, I called this directory `processed`.
+Enter into the `processed` directory and call the script
+`pypeit_setup -r RAWPATH -s keck_deimos -c all`

+This will generate a series of folders organized by observation date and mask.
+Each mask will be given a folder name along the lines of `keck_deimos_A`.
+You'll have to figure out which folder is associated with which mask.
+Each directory will have a `.pypeit` folder in it, which is what we will use to configure our reduction.
+For the masks that we want to reduce, read through the table at the bottom of the `.pypeit` file and make sure that all of the files have been correctly designated. ...

+---
 To use these scripts with PypeIt, first call `pypeit_setup`, then reduce all of the data with `run_pypeit`.
 Then the script `preCoaddPipeline.py` can be used to create configuration flies for 1D and 2D coadds and respective slurm scripts.
 After running all of the coadds, `postCoaddPipeline.py` can be used to reformat the data into one directory.

 I found that a mosaic reduction and detector reduction sometimes failed for different objects.
 So by running PypeIt in both mosaic and detector modes, I was able to have a larger dataset of succesfully reduced objects.
 The scripts in this repository do not reassemble the detector mode data, but the script 'combineByPriority.py` can be used to assemble a dataset of all reduced objects.